WMD-group/WMD-group.github.io/jekyll_backend/_posts/2016-01-01-metal-organic-frameworks.md

 Metal-organic frameworks are crystalline materials formed of organic and inorganic building blocks.
-The chemical space for synthesising these frameworks is large with the potential for engineering novel functionality.
+The chemical space for synthesising these systems is large with the potential for engineering novel functionality.

 ## Electroactive hybrid solids
-We are developing principles to control optical properties, magnetism and electrical conductivity.
+We are developing principles to control optical properties, magnetism, and electrical conductivity.
-Our research is combining electronic structure theory with universal forcefields to build multi-scale models with the ability to accurately describe these complex frameworks.
+Our research combines electronic structure theory with universal forcefields to build multi-scale models with the ability to accurately describe complex nanoporous solids.

 <br>